alicevillar/Palestra_Choque-Septico/README.md

 >  Welcome to the official repository for the paper titled "Supervised Machine Learning Algorithms for Predicting Student Dropout and Academic Success: A Comparative Study."
 This repository contains the necessary code and data to ensure that the research project is transparent and reproducible.

-📖 Baixe o material exclusivo da palestra, com conteúdo aprofundado sobre:
+## 📖 Baixe o material exclusivo da palestra, com conteúdo aprofundado sobre:

-## 2. Tools

 * Definição e evolução da sepse
 * Principais fatores de risco e diagnóstico